-Dorsey Schools' policy adheres to the refund policies of applicable state, federal, and accrediting agencies.
+Dorsey Schools' policy adheres to the refund and cancellation policies of applicable state, federal, and accrediting agencies.

-INSTITUTIONAL CANCELLATION AND REFUND POLICY
+INSTITUTIONAL CANCELLATION POLICY

-Dorsey Schools applies the following institutional cancellation and refund policy to all applicants:
+Dorsey Schools applies the following institutional cancellation policy to all applicants:

-- If the applicant is rejected by the school before enrollment, all tuition and fees paid by the applicant will be returned within 30 days. - (2) If the applicant terminates the enrollment contract with the school within three (3) business days after signing the contract, all tuition and fees paid by the applicant will be returned within 30 days.
+- (1) If the applicants Enrollment Agreement is rejected or not accepted by the school, all tuition and fees paid by the applicant will be returned within thirty (30) days. - (2) If the applicant cancels or terminates their Enrollment Agreement with the school within three (3) business days of signing the contract, regardless whether or not the student has started training, all tuition and fees paid by the applicant will be returned within thirty (30) days.